COPYRIGHT WARNING:

 Readers who envisage to carry out similar works inspired by the below method shall do this at their own risks and liability.

-1- Gently take out the bulb socket assembly You will need to disconnect the LED's wires for removing it completely.
+1- Gently take out the bulb socket assembly.
+You will need to disconnect the LED's wires for removing it completely.

 |